 Brompton goes to great lengths to make a folding bike that’s tough enough for decades of daily use.
-That includes choosing certain materials and manufacturing techniques over others to maximize the bike’s lifespan, like using chromoly steel in lieu of a lighter weight material like aluminum.
-Bromptons differ from conventional bikes with double diamond frames in that its single tube design and folding mechanisms put the frame under unique stresses.
-This is a key reason Brompton uses steel as a mainframe material: while not as lightweight as aluminum, it’s better able to absorb these stresses, so you can use your Brompton day in and day out for years.
+That includes choosing certain materials and manufacturing techniques over others to maximize the bike’s lifespan, like using chromoly steel in lieu of a lighter material like aluminum.
+Bromptons differ from conventional bikes with double diamond frames in that its single tube and folding mechanisms put the frame under unique stresses.
+This is a key reason Brompton uses steel as a mainframe material.
+While not as lightweight as aluminum, it is better able to absorb these stresses, so you can use your Brompton day in and day out for years.
 The steel frames are made as light and durable as possible thanks to Brompton’s frame building process, which is as one-of-a-kind as the bike itself.

 Most bicycle frames consist of metal tubes joined by either brazing or welding.
 Welding can be used to join steel, aluminum, and titanium tubing.
 Brazing is used almost exclusively on steel frames.
 Welding joins the tubes by melting and fusing them together under concentrated heat.
 Usually, a filler metal is added.
 Welding temperatures must exceed the melting point of both the frame material and filler metal.
 Brazing temperatures are considerably lower than welding temperatures, and the process does not melt the frame material, only the filler metal.
 Brompton’s titanium parts are welded.
 They braze their steel frame parts.